vfmd/vfmd-spec/spec/for_implementers.md

     is said to be of type **setext-style header**, and the succeeding line is said to be the _block-element end line_.

-Each _block-element line sequence_ has to be processed based on the type of the block-element.
-The respective sections for each type of block-element, given below, discuss that in detail.
+Using the above rules, the _input line sequence_ is broken down into a series of _block-element line sequences_.
+Each _block-element line sequence_ is interpreted based on the type of the block-element, as discussed below.

 ### atx-style header